Mmadan128/omnifold_eval/gap_analysis.md

 The 24 observables are lepton kinematics (pT_ll, pT_l1/l2, eta_l1/l2, phi_l1/l2, y_ll) and track-jet variables for two jets (pT, y, phi, m, tau1/2/3, Ntracks).
 All kinematic floats are float32, track counts are int32.

-There's also target_dd in the nominal file, looks like the classifier output score kept around for debugging.
-Not something you'd plot.

 ## What's missing?